-Hutchison submits that separate service descriptions for the MTAS in respect of MTM and FTM calls would provide the ACCC with the necessary flexibility to determine whether different pricing principles should apply in respect of each service.9
+Hutchison submits that separate service descriptions for the MTAS in respect of MTM and FTM calls would provide the ACCC with the necessary flexibility to determine whether different pricing principles should apply in respect of each service.
+12 Hutchison further submits that declaration of the MTAS in respect of MTM calls has increased competition in the retail mobile market but not in the fixed telephony market.
+13

-Hutchison submits that SMS and MMS both exhibit the same bottleneck characteristics as MTM calls and should be declared.10 Hutchison further submits that there is no need for data services to be declared because there is no data termination between carrier networks; and even if there were data termination between carrier networks, it would not meet the criteria for declaration given the many potential substitutes, such as the internet.11
+Hutchison submits that SMS and MMS both exhibit the same bottleneck characteristics as MTM calls and satisfy the statutory criteria for declaration.
+Hutchison further submits that there is no need for data services to be declared because there is no data termination between carrier networks; and even if there was

-6 ATUG, Submission in response to the Discussion Paper, February 2009, p.
+9 ATUG, Submission in response to the Discussion Paper, February 2009, p.
 2.

-9 Hutchison 3G Australia Pty Limited, Submission in response to the Discussion Paper, February 2009, p.
-14.
+Hutchison 3G Australia Pty Limited, Submission in response to the Discussion Paper, February 2009, p.
+14: Submission in response to the Draft Report, April 2009, p.
+4.